johnlee4/CoCoCoNet/README.md

 ## Step 1: Initialization
 ![initialize](https://github.com/johnlee4/CoCoCoNet/blob/master/figures/initialize.png)
 Preloaded genes can be used to test the server’s functionality with the “Example settings”.
-Users can choose either the top 231 co-expressed yeast genes studied by Eisen et al (5) or the top 102 co-expressed genes associated with Autism Spectrum Disorder (ASD) from Satterstrom et al (6) .
+Users can choose either the top 231 co-expressed yeast genes studied by Eisen et al (5) or the 102 genes associated with Autism Spectrum Disorder (ASD) from Satterstrom et al (6) .
 More on these examples in the use cases section of the manuscript and this document.
 In the steps below, we have selected the yeast set.

 “__Select Input method:__” allows users to choose how to load in a gene list.
 Currently, users can select genes from a drop down list, paste a comma separated list, or upload a file with genes listed in new lines.
 Toggling between these will change the adjacent “Upload gene list” box.